Your continued use of this website implies consent for usage of cookies. Our cookie policy.

 Cwm yr Eglwys

-Cwm yr Eglwys is a small sandy bay with rocks at either end.
+Cwm yr Eglwys is a small sheltered sandy bay with rocks at either end.
 The beach is sandy, fishing onto similar.
-The rock marks fish onto a mainly rough bottom.
+The rock marks fish onto a mainly rough bottom, with gullies and channels that flood quickly at high water.
 When the tide is high, then fishing is possible from the wall of the churchyard, again onto clean sand.

 Fish include dogfish, gurnard, whiting, flounders, plaice, pollack, dabs, bass, pouting.